 You should ensure you protect your dehydrated snacks from heat, moisture, and air.
 All of these factors can cause the dehydrated food to take on moisture and become soggy.

-We recommend storing anything that you dehydrate in a ziplock bag.
+I recommend storing anything that you dehydrate in a ziplock bag.
 Press out all of the air before sealing to ensure as minimal moisture comes into contact with the dehydrated food as possible.

 Other suggestions include storing the snacks in an airtight Tupperware container or vacuum sealing the bag with them in.